 Last year, our limited partners overwhelmingly approved, on an advisory basis, the compensation programs for our NEOs.
-Advisory votes in favor of these programs were cast by over 99% of the votes cast by unitholders at the 2021 Annual Meeting.
-At our annual meeting held in 2018, our unitholders voted in favor of holding advisory "Say -on-Pay" votes on an annual basis, which was the frequency recommended by the Board.
+Advisory votes in favor of these programs were cast by over 98% of the votes cast by unitholders at the 2023 Annual Meeting.
+At our annual meeting held in 2018, our unitholders voted in favor of holding advisory "Say-on-Pay" votes on an annual basis, which was the frequency recommended by the Board of the General Partner.
+As described in Proposal 4 below, our unitholders will have an opportunity at the Annual Meeting to participate in an advisory vote on the frequency of future advisory votes to approve our executive compensation.

 Consistent with this say-on-frequency vote, we hold "Say-on-Pay" votes on an annual basis, as we believe that annual "Say-on-Pay" votes provide the Partnership with more direct and immediate feedback on our compensation disclosures and enables the Board and the Compensation Committee to determine current limited partner sentiment.
-The Board and the Compensation Committee took the results of the last "Say-on-Pay" vote into account when evaluating the compensation program for our Named Executive Officers in 2021.
-Based in part on the level of support from our limited partners, the Compensation of certain executive base salaries following reductions made in prior years.
+The Board and the Compensation Committee took the results of the last "Say-on-Pay" vote into account when evaluating the compensation program for our Named Executive Officers in 2023.
+Based in part on the level of support from our limited partners, the Compensation Committee elected not to make any material changes to the compensation programs for our Named Executive Officers during 2023.
 We appreciate our limited partners' continuing annual feedback regarding our NEO pay practices.
-As discussed in more detail in Proposal 3 below, the Board has recommended that unitholders vote, on a non-binding advisory basis, to approve the 2021 executive compensation program as described below.
+As discussed in more detail in

+Proposal 3 below, the Board has recommended that unitholders vote, on a non-binding advisory basis, to approve the 2023 executive compensation program as described below.